The MLB playoffs are back on October 3rd.

 - Web browsers.

-Fubo and MLB.TV also support Xbox gaming systems.
+Fubo and MLB.TV also supports Xbox gaming systems.
 Fubo supports Hisense, LG, and Vizio smart TVs.
 MLB.TV supports PlayStation units.

 The other streaming services offer pretty much the same support.
 Our streaming reviews have complete details.